iobroker-community-adapters/ioBroker.spotify-premium/README.md

 * (twonky) states for the playing device will also updated in 5s intervals
 * (twonky) states in `PlaybackInfo` are now updated also if no device is active playing
 * (twonky) states in `PlaybackInfo` are now cleared if no device is available
+* (twonky) loading new playlists if playing the first time

 ### 0.0.8 (2018.02.20)
 * (twonky) new adapter option to delete no longer existing devices and playlists